blu-sta/HK-Rando-4-Log-Display/README.md

 ### Bottom Bar

-`Open Log File` will open the log file for the currently selected tab in notepad \
+`Open Log File` will open the log file for the currently selected tab \
 `Update Available` will appear if a newer version is available from Github \
 Also shows the current version number in the right corner